Krisha2000/Project_WoC_7.0_Fake_Review_Detection/README.md

 ---

-#### **Conclusion**
-The SVM model demonstrated the best performance and reliability for detecting fake reviews.
-This project showcases the power of machine learning in addressing real-world challenges.

----

 ### **Checkpoint 3: Web Scraping Script for Review Collection**
 - **Web Scraping Script:** Developed a Python script to scrape reviews from any product URL.
 - **Libraries Used:** The script uses `requests` to fetch web content, `BeautifulSoup` for HTML parsing, and `pandas` for data handling and storage.